 A wireless network can be open to anyone, or it can be protected with a password.
-A small padlock will be displayed by the signal bar if any wireless network within range are password-protected.
+A small padlock will be displayed alongside the signal bar if any wireless networks within range are password-protected.
 You will need to know the correct password in order to connect to these secured wireless networks.

 To connect to a wireless network, select the desired network by clicking on its name within the list.
 This will be the name that was used during the installation of the wireless router or access point.
-Most ISPS (Internet service providers) provide pre-configured routers with a sticker on them detailing the current wireless network name and password.
+Most ISPS provide preconfigured routers with a sticker on them detailing the current wireless network name and password.
 Most publicly accessible wireless networks will be easily identifiable by the name used for the wireless network-for example "Starbucks-Wireless."